-The Group's entire reserve and resource position is independently reviewed and certified by NSAI, an independent reserve certifier, and reported by the Group directly should there be a change.
+The Group's entire reserve and resource position is independently reviewed and certified by NSAI, an independent reserve certifier, and reported by the Group directly should there be a change, as required under ASX Listing Rules for continuous disclosure.
 The Group continues to work with NSAI on providing any updates on the reserve and resources position.